HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 last_updated: 2019-11-04T12:00:00+00:00:00
 ---

-# Introduction
+## Introduction

 Accessibility on the web is essential for an inclusive and equitable society.
 As more of our social and work lives move to the online world, it becomes even more important for people with disabilities to be able to participate in all online interactions without barriers.
-Just as building architects can create or omit accessibility features such as wheelchair ramps, web developers can help or hinder assistive technology users rely on.
+Just as building architects can create or omit accessibility features such as wheelchair ramps, web developers can help or hinder the assistive technology users rely on.

 When thinking about users with disabilities, we should remember that their user journeys are often the same—they just use different tools.
 These popular tools include but are not limited to: screen readers, screen magnifiers, browser or text size zooming, and voice controls.

 Often, improving the accessibility of your site has benefits for everyone.
-While we typically think of people with disabilities as people with a permanent disability, everybody can have a temporary or situational disability.
-For example: someone might be permanently blind, have a temporarary eye infection, or situationally be outside on a sunny day.
+While we typically think of people with disabilities as people with a permanent disability, anybody can have a temporary or situational disability.
+For example, someone might be permanently blind, have a temporary eye infection, or, situationally, be outside under a glaring sun.
 All of these might explain why someone is unable to see their screen.
 Everyone has situational disabilities, and so improving the accessibility of your web page will improve the experience of all users in any situation.

 ## State of accessibility support around the web

 The [Web Content Accessibility Guidelines](https://www.w3.org/WAI/WCAG21/quickref/) (WCAG) advise on how to make a website accessible.
 These guidelines were used as the basis for our analysis.
 However, in many cases it is difficult to programmatically analyze the accessibility of a website.
 For instance, the web platform provides several ways of achieving similar functional results, but the underlying code powering them may be completely different.
 Therefore, our analysis is just an approximation of overall web accessibility.

-We’ve split up our most interesting insights into four categories: Ease of reading, media on the web, ease of page navigation, and compatibility with assistive technologies.
+We’ve split up our most interesting insights into four categories: ease of reading, media on the web, ease of page navigation, and compatibility with assistive technologies.

 No significant difference in accessibility was found between desktop and mobile during testing.
 As a result, all of our presented metrics are the result of our desktop analysis unless otherwise stated.